kishkath/TMLC/week3_rag_pipeline/REAMDE.md

 * User-friendly interaction.

 It represents a **foundation for enterprise-grade legal information systems**, capable of scaling to millions of legal documents while maintaining accuracy, explainability, and reliability.

+## 👨‍💻 Authors

+Developed by Sai Kiran as part of an applied learning exercise in RAG pipelines, modular design, and LLM evaluation.